 - DO NOT put hands or feet near or under rotating parts.
-Keep clear of discharge area while engine is running. - STOP engine when crossing gravel drives, walks, or roads, and under any conditions where thrown objects might be a hazard. - 3.
-Mow only in daylight or good artificial light. - DO NOT operate mower while under the influence of alcohol or drugs. - After striking a foreign object or if mower vibrates abnormally, STOP the engine, disconnect and secure spark plug wire.
-Inspect the mower for any damage and repair the damage before starting. - DO NOT mow near drop offs, ditches or embankments.
+Keep clear of discharge area while engine is running. - 2.
+STOP engine when crossing gravel drives, walks, or roads, and under any conditions where thrown objects might be a hazard. - 3.
+Mow only in daylight or good artificial light. - 4.
+DO NOT operate mower while under the influence of alcohol or drugs. - After striking a foreign object or if mower vibrates abnormally, STOP the engine, disconnect and secure spark plug wire.
+Inspect the mower for any damage and repair the damage. - DO NOT mow near drop offs, ditches or embankments.
 Operator could lose footing or balance. - STAY ALERT for holes and other hidden hazards.
 Tall grass can hide obstacles.
-Keep away from ditches, washouts, culverts, fences and protruding objects. - DO NOT mow on wet grass.
+Keep away from ditches, washouts, culverts, fences and protruding objects. - 8.
+DO NOT mow on wet grass.
 Always be sure of your footing.
 Keep a firm hold on the handle and walk, never run.
-Slipping could cause injury. - ALWAYS stay behind handle when engine (motor) is running. - DO NOT leave the machine with the engine running.
-STOP BLADE and STOP ENGINE before leaving the operators position for any reason.
+Slipping could cause injury. - DO NOT leave the machine with the engine running.
+STOP BLADE and STOP ENGINE before leaving the operators position for any reason. - Before cleaning, repairing or inspecting make certain engine, blade and all moving parts have STOPPED.
+Disconnect and secure spark plug wire away from plug to prevent accidental starting.